 Using dividers and tabs can help you get your sub binder organized!
 This makes it easy for your sub to find whatever information they need quickly.
 I used a hot glue gun to paste each divider to the back of the divider’s sheet protector.

 Include a note to your sub to thank them for being in your class.
 After all, they are making it so you can take a day off and taking care of your kiddos for you.
 You can also make this explain what is included in your substitute binder (and your plans) as an overview.

 Your sub will want to know the bell schedule and your normal schedule for the day.
 This will help the day run smoothly!
-Additionally, including a specials schedule can help your sub because then they will know if there are any activities (such as library, computers, P.E. or music) that they need to be aware of.
+Additionally, including a specials schedule can help your sub because then they will know if there are any activities (such as library, computers, P.E. or music) that they need to be aware of (this section is pictured above in the divider section).
 And last, but certainly not least, if you have an alternate schedule (such as an early release day), include this as well.

 The school and staff info page is included as part of the substitute binder freebie as well!
 You’ll also get access to my free resource library with sub plan mini lessons and more.
 Grab your freebie below if you haven’t yet.

 Of course, you want to leave information about your class for your substitute!
 Including a seating chart is so important so the substitute can identify the students.
 You can also let your substitute now the number of students, etc. Most importantly, your sub should know how many students are in your class and the names of some “student helpers”- reliable students who they can count on to ask a question.
 You’ll also want to include where the supplies and first aid kit are located.

 You’ll also want to include a class list.
 Obviously, this is important so your sub knows the students in the class!
 This can help for roll call as well as helping the sub to (somewhat) learn the names of your students.
 (Especially if they may be returning).
 Be sure to include a class list in your substitute binder.

 And last, but not least, be sure to include student health info and other student needs.
 These can be very important for student’s success and safety.